-A strong emphasis is placed on the study and practice of biodynamic principles and techniques, including agricultural handwork, plant care, pest management, soil amendment and bed preparation, crop rotation, succession and companion planting, greenhouse work, beekeeping, orchard management, and more.
-For those with the interest and ability, there is also the opportunity to work with our team of draft horses, both in animal care and fieldwork.
+A strong emphasis is placed on the study and practice of biodynamic principles and techniques, including agricultural handwork, plant care, pest management, making and using compost, bed preparation, crop rotation, succession and companion planting, greenhouse work, beekeeping, orchard management, and more.
+Those with the interest and ability can also work with our team of draft horses, both in animal care and fieldwork.

 About the Pfeiffer Center

-Located just 30 miles northwest of New York City, the Pfeiffer Center teaches and spreads awareness of biodynamics, a method of agriculture and land care that goes beyond conventional notions of “sustainability” to demonstrate actual improvements in soil vitality and in the taste and nutritional quality of produce.
+Located 30 miles northwest of New York City, the Pfeiffer Center teaches and spreads awareness of biodynamics, a method of agriculture and land care that goes beyond conventional notions of “sustainability” to demonstrate actual improvements in soil vitality and in the taste and nutritional quality of produce.

-Following indications given by Rudolf Steiner (1861–1925) in his Agriculture lectures of 1924, biodynamics is an approach to plant and land care that combines insightful techniques for building up healthy soil with a renewed awareness of all the forces at work in the farm organism: among and between the soil, plants, animals, and humans, as well as the cosmos itself.
+Following indications given by Rudolf Steiner (1861–1925), biodynamics combines insightful techniques for building up healthy soil with a renewed awareness of all the forces at work in the farm organism: among and between the soil, plants, animals, and humans, as well as the cosmos itself.
 Steiner taught that how we work the land and obtain our food must be both thoroughly practical and grounded in an awareness of the unseen forces that act upon the material environment around us.

-Interns work and interact with many adults and children every day; the internship is a social rather than a solitary experience.
-Candidates must be physically fit and willing to do a wide variety of tasks in the garden.
+Interns work and interact with many people every day; the internship is a social rather than a solitary experience.
+Candidates must be physically fit, and willing and able to do a wide variety of tasks.
 Some gardening experience and familiarity with biodynamics is helpful but not necessary.
 Most helpful are an open mind and a positive disposition.
 Students in education, agriculture, environmental sciences, and related fields are encouraged to apply.
 Applicants must be US citizens or legal residents.

 The Pfeiffer Center is a Participating Mentor Farm and a Participating Classroom Study Program within the North American Biodynamic Apprenticeship Program.
 Click here for more information.